bigjosh/trumpwap/README.md

 ## Testing

-After it boots, connect to the Wifi network that looks like a little plant (🌱)
+After it boots, connect to the Wifi `trumpWAP` network.

-To test, you can pull up [this image](http://josh.com/joshpete.gif), which should look like a plant and not two white guys
+To test, you can pull up [this image](http://josh.com/joshpete.gif), which should look like trump and not two white guys.

 ## Limitations